- Cama-i, quyana tailuci!

 - Code of Ethics Full Page

-The Alaska State Professional Teaching Practices Commission (PTPC) is tentatively scheduled to meet October 1-2, 2018, January 31-February 1, 2019, and April 25-26, 2019 in Anchorage for the 2019 fiscal year.
+The Alaska State Professional Teaching Practices Commission (PTPC) is tentatively scheduled to meet October 1-2, 2018, February 1, 2019, and April 25-26, 2019 in Anchorage for the 2019 fiscal year.
 The Commission plans to consider disciplinary actions against certificate holders, to conduct administrative reviews, and to discuss other Commission business.